Whats the news today-

 Not all criminal cases wind up in court.
 In many instances, striking a plea deal is more advantageous to all parties concerned.
 When it comes time to negotiate with state attorneys, you will generally come out better if you have legal representation.
 Attempt to negotiate yourself and you might easily be taken advantage of.
 A prosecutor may think that you will accept any offer because you have no other option than to do so.

 Provides a Realistic Outlook

 There is a lot of uncertainty involved when you are facing criminal charges.
 Just having an idea what the outcome might be can help you better plan your future.
-A reputable lawyer will prepare you for an unsatisfactory outcome, while at the same time working to get you the possible results.
+A reputable lawyer will prepare you for an unsatisfactory outcome, while at the same time working to get you the best possible results.
 And if there are any unexpected situations, you won’t be caught as far off guard by them.

 Gives you a Shoulder to Lean On